-Level One: Complaint forms must be filed:
+Level I: Complaint forms must be filed:

 - 1. Within 15 days of the date the student or parent first knew, or with reasonable diligence should have known, of the decision or action giving rise to the complaint or grievance; and - 2.
-With the lowest-level administrator who has the authority to remedy the alleged problem.
-In most circumstances, students and parents shall file Level One complaints with the campus principal or his or her designee.
-If the only administrator who has authority to remedy the alleged problem is the superintendent of schools or his or her designee, the complaint may begin at Level Two following the procedure, including deadlines, for filing the complaint form at Level One.
+With the lowest-level administrator, who has the authority to remedy the alleged problem.
+In most circumstances, students and parents shall file Level I complaints with the campus principal or his/her designee.
+If the only administrator who has authority to remedy the alleged problem is the superintendent of schools or his/her designee, the complaint may begin at Level II following the procedure, including deadlines, for filing the complaint form at Level I.